cysouw/diathesis/text/c01_introduction.md

 c.
 Ich presse die Zitrone aus.
 :::

-# Summary of major epitheses
+# Summary of major epitheses {#sec:epithesis}

 ## Verbal categories reconsidered

-Browsing any grammatical description of verbal categories in German will mostly turn up discriptions of Latinate terms like *Plusquamperfekt* [@next a] or *Futur II* [@next b].
-There is nothing wrong with those, except that there is so much more that is mostly only sparingly discussed, like the habitual [@next c] or the absentive [@next d].
-For example, the Duden grammar spends 20 pages on tense marking [-@duden2009: 496-516], while other coherent verbal constructions are discussed in just four pages [-@duden2009: 848-852].
+Browse any grammatical description of verbal categories in German, and Latinate terms like *Plusquamperfekt* [@next a] or *Futur II* [@next b] will surely pass by.
+There is nothing wrong with those terms, but they describe rather special combinations of verbal markers.
+In contrast, there are many basic verbal constructions that are mostly only sparingly discussed in German grammars, if at all, like a specialised *pflegen + zu-Infinitiv* habitual [@next c] or *sein + Infinitiv* absentive [@next d].
+For example, the Duden grammar spends 20 pages on details of tense marking [-@duden2009: 496-516], while other coherent verbal constructions are discussed in just four pages [-@duden2009: 848-852].
 This chapter can be read as an attempt at a complete survey of all German verbal categories besides tense marking.

 ::: ex
 - Wer hatte dir die Adresse gegeben?